Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 <h3>Step 1</h3>

-- On git bash terminal, make sure to `.ssh` onto your instance of the master e.g `name-tech221-master-jenkins`
+- On git bash terminal, make sure to `.ssh` onto your instance of the master e.g `name-tech221-master-jenkins`.
-- Make sure you are logged in as a user with `admin` or be able to use `sudo`
+- Make sure you are logged in as a user with `admin` or be able to use `sudo`.
-- Then run the following commands
+- Then run the following commands.

       sudo apt-get update
       #since Jenkins is a Java application, the first step is to install Java.